Summer of the Monkeys (film): Plot

-The next day, Jay runs away.
-He heads back to the river bottoms to get revenge on the monkeys.
-He finds a box of ashes and runs to Bayliss' cabin to make a deal with him about the monkeys, while begging him not to shoot them.
+The next day, Jay sneaks out of the house and runs away.
+He heads back to the river bottoms to get revenge on the chimps.
+He finds a box containing a photo of a young Bayliss Hatcher and his family and runs to Bayliss' cabin to make a deal with him about the chimps and to return the box, while begging him not to shoot them.
 Bayliss finds out that Jay had set the bear trap and gets angry.
-Sam finds Jay and decides to take him to Ridgewell so he can research the monkeys.
+Sam finds Jay and decides to take him to Ridgewell so he can research the chimps.
 Jay's parents are reluctant as Jay has been disobedient, but Sam tells Mrs. Lee about when he forbade her to go to the fair to enter her pet pig in a contest.
 His parents agree.
-Sam takes Jay to the library where Jay researches chimpanzees, learns many ways to train monkeys, and meets a woman named Rose who teaches him how to speak some French words.
+Sam takes Jay to the library where Jay researches chimpanzees, learns many ways to train chimps, and meets a woman named Rose who teaches him how to speak some French words.
 Sam later shows Jay the house Bayliss used to live in and tells Jay that Bayliss' family left him due to his drinking.
-Later, when returning with Rowdy to the bottoms, Jay saves Jacques the monkey from Toby's dangerous non-padded bear trap that would have killed the animal.
+Later, when returning with Rowdy to the bottoms, Jay saves Jacques, another chimp from Toby's dangerous non-padded bear trap that would have killed the animal.
 Toby, in a fight with Jay, hits Rowdy with the bear trap, injuring the dog.
 Bayliss Hatcher suddenly appears, scares the bullies away, and heals Jay and Rowdy.

-After Jay returns home, he sets up a place in the barn for the monkeys and begins to build a cage for them.
+After Jay returns home, he sets up a place in the barn for the chimps and begins to build a cage for them.
 A storm arrives, bringing along a tornado that destroys the farm's surroundings.
 Afterward, Jay discovers Bayliss' cabin was destroyed, and that Bayliss has died in the wreckage of his collapsed house.
 Heartbroken, Jay goes with his father to get supplies for repairs.
 Before they go, Daisy shows her family a garden of mushrooms that have appeared.

-Jay later discovers that Jacques the monkey is dying and takes him home for care.
-The other monkeys also arrive at the farm, following Jay.
+Jay later discovers that Jacques is dying and takes him home for care.
+The other chimps also arrive at the farm, following Jay.
 The owner Jobert, soon arrives at the farm and gives Jay $85 for finding and returning his chimpanzees.
+His parents then apologize to Jay for not believing him.

 In the morning, Jay borrows Annie from the ranch and gives Daisy a horseback ride.
 Upon returning, Jay notices his father making a new horse stall for Annie, but Jay tells him not to, explaining that the $85 will instead pay for Daisy's life-saving operation.
 Daisy overhears and gives Jay a hug of deep gratitude.
 Jay then walks Annie back to the ranch.